laradock/laradock/README.md

 - Redis
 - Data Volume

+Cannot find your container! we would love to have it as well.
+Consider contributing your container and adding it to the list.

 <a name="Requirements"></a>
 ## Requirements
 - Laravel ([Download](https://laravel.com/docs/master/installation))
 - Docker Toolbox ([Download](https://www.docker.com/toolbox))
 - Git ([Download](https://git-scm.com/downloads))
 - Composer ([Download](https://getcomposer.org/download/))

 <a name="Installation"></a>
 ## Installation